Energy Reality Project

 Energy needs to be discussed in a realistic way that takes into account what science has achieved.
 If the goal of science is to make a better future then we need to take the scientists and real experts21 seriously and look at what is economical and what is healthy and achievable for the planet.

-The current energy policy proposed by government is an “all of the above” strategy that is more politically motivated than it is economical or even logical22.
+The energy policy set by Obama was pretty much an “all of the above” strategy that was more politically motivated than it was economical or even logical22.
+Now under Trump there is an more hands off approach leaving market forces to determine the outcome.
+Trump is a climate change denier which leaves fossil fuels like coal and natural gas as acceptable.
+The answer lies somewhere in between.
 There is good reason to collect professional expert analysis to explore what the reality is when it comes to an optimum energy balance.
+Also there is good reason to advocate for listening to the experts.

 The climate scientists and ecologists are calling us into action to prevent climate change.
 But equally important and perhaps easier to tackle are problems such as the threat to species extinction and quality of life issues.
 This is another way that attention to your local issues can help.
 The same actions that are being called upon to prevent species extinctions and other things like cleaner air will ultimately assist in the slowing down of global warming and eliminating the increase in drastic weather patterns and rising sea levels.